dougsweetser/Q/docs/Math/complex_quaternions.md

 pipe cleaner is bi-directional because the vertex *e* times *i^2^* gets to the *i^2^* vertex, while *i^2^* times *i^2^* returns to *e*.

-While the finite groups may help us understand multiplication, to get closure with addition we often need infinite sets.
-Start with a finite example:
+While the discrete groups may help us understand multiplication, to get closure with addition we often need infinite sets.
+Start with a discrete example:

 *e* + *i^2^* = 0